 I stand abruptly and run over to her, gripping her shoulders and looking over her.
 She is clad in polished golden armor.
 Her hair is dusty.
 Her skin, pale and marbled.
 Like she rose from her crypt to find me.
 "How is this possible?
 I tore you apart."

 "Yes... you did."
 She begins to walk the garden, and I follow her, glued to her presence.
 She keeps a steady pace in front of me, each step serene, as if she has a right to still be alive.
 "I am the one in the prism who has been protecting you.
-I have kept you safe from the Absolute, and I am keeping you from undergoing ceremorphosis."
+I have kept you safe from the Absolute.
+I am keeping you from undergoing ceremorphosis."

+I stop briefly, and my fingers flex.
 "So, you are sentient.
 Who are you?"
 Many questions rush through my mind, but I try to remain focused.

 "The only thing I can offer is what you see before you.
 A facsimile of the person you desire most.
 In your case this is the best I can do.
 You have precious few memories to work with."

-"Because Bex is a pacifier for the bleeding fear you still feel regarding Alfira's death, even now."
+"Bex is merely a pacifier for the bleeding fear you still feel about Alfira's death, even now."

 She turns to me with a pitiful glance.
 "Of course not.
 A silly notion to assume the reaper would fear his own breath."